Johann Christian Simon Handt: Career and personal life

 In around 1830, the London Missionary Society dispatched Handt to work with natives in Australia, alongside a few other Germans.
 Handt reached Sydney on 25 June 1831.
 That year, he travelled with his wife to Wellington, New South Wales, to start missionary work for the New South Wales Church Mission Society.
 Their work came to an end when one of them came down with an illness and the couple were forced to return to Sydney.
 He is credited as the first German missionary in New South Wales, and one of the first missionaries in Queensland.

 Handt is credited with having brought in the first pineapples in Queensland.
 Handt married Mary Crook (died 1844), the eldest daughter of educator and missionary William Pascoe Cook, in July 1832.
 They had three children — Sarah, Wilhelm, and Ambrosius.
 Handt was a Lutheran.

-Final years and death
+Final years

 One source states that Handt died at a prison hospital in Geelong, Victoria, on 7 July 1863, aged 70.
 Another source writes that he died at his residence in Bond Street, Chillwell.
 It is unclear as to where Handt is buried.